Ja'Tovia Gary

-Ja'Tovia Gary is an American artist and filmmaker based in Brooklyn, New York.
+Ja'Tovia Gary is an American artist and filmmaker from Dallas, Texas.
 Her work is held in the permanent collections at the Whitney Museum, Studio Museum of Harlem, and others.
 She is best known for her documentary film The Giverny Document (2019), which received awards including the Moving Ahead Award at the Locarno Film Festival, the Juror Award at the Ann Arbor Film Festival, Best Experimental Film at the Blackstar Film Festival, and the Douglas Edwards Experimental Film Award from the Los Angeles Film Critics Association.

 Early life and education

 Gary was born in Dallas, Texas and raised in the nearby suburb of Cedar Hill, in a Pentecostal church community.
 As a student she was active in local theatre programs and went on to receive her diploma from Booker T. Washington High School for the Performing and Visual Arts.

 Gary pursued a professional career in acting but she soon became disheartened by the reductive roles and characters that she was offered.
 She then enrolled at Brooklyn College and completed a dual bachelor of art degree in Documentary Film Production and Africana Studies.

 She later received her MFA in Social Documentary Filmmaking at the School of Visual Arts.
 She also holds a Documentary Filmmaking Certificate from the LV Prasad Academy in Chennai, India.